kontena/pharos-docs/cloud_providers/README.md

 # Cloud Providers

-Kontena Pharos supports a concept of [cloud providers](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/).
+Pharos supports a concept of [cloud providers](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/).
 Cloud provider is a module that provides an interface for managing load balancers, nodes (i.e. hosts) and networking routes.
 Optionally you can also configure the path to the cloud provider specific configurations.
 For example:

 ```yaml
 cloud: